Burkina Faso: Kaboré presidency and Jihadist insurgency (2015–2023)

 A Jihadist insurgency began in August 2015, part of the Islamist insurgency in the Sahel.
 Between August 2015 and October 2016, seven different posts were attacked across the country.
 On 15 January 2016, terrorists attacked the capital city of Ouagadougou, killing 30 people.
 Al-Qaeda in the Islamic Maghreb and Al-Mourabitoune, which until then had mostly operated in neighbouring Mali, claimed responsibility for the attack.

 In 2016, attacks increased after a new group Ansarul Islam, led by imam Ibrahim Malam Dicko, was founded.
 Its attacks focused particularly on Soum province and it killed dozens of people in the attack on Nassoumbou on 16 December.

 Between 27 March and 10 April 2017, the governments of Mali, France, and Burkina Faso launched a joint operation named "Operation Panga", which involved 1,300 soldiers from the three countries, in the Fhero Forest, near the Burkina Faso-Mali border, considered a sanctuary for Ansarul Islam.
 The head of Ansarul Islam, Ibrahim Malam Dicko, was killed in June 2017 and Jafar Dicko became leader.

 On 2 March 2018, Jama'at Nasr al-Islam wal Muslimin attacked the French embassy in Ouagadougou as well as the general staff of the Burkinabè army.
 Eight soldiers and eight attackers were killed, and a further 61 soldiers and 24 civilians were injured.
 The insurgency expanded to the east of the country and, in early October, the Armed Forces of Burkina Faso launched a major military operation in the country's East, supported by French forces.
-According to Human Rights Watch, between mid-2018 to February 2019, at least 42 people were murdered by jihadists and a minimum of 116 mostly Fulani civilians were killed by military forces without trial.
+Between mid-2018 to February 2019, at least 42 people were murdered by jihadists and a minimum of 116 mostly Fulani civilians were killed by military forces without trial.
 The attacks increased significantly in 2019.
 According to the ACLED, armed violence in Burkina Faso jumped by 174% in 2019, with nearly 1,300 civilians dead and 860,000 displaced.
 Jihadist groups also began to specifically target Christians.